-Given our game's infancy, our study focused on how game spots were found and created by newcomers to the game.
-First, we created five See It spots within one kilometer of our university campus.
+Prior to the study, we created five See It spots within one kilometer of our university campus.
 They ranged in difficulty, use of media, and spot type-one was a Location Photo Spot, one was an Eye Spy spot, two were Location Video Spots, and one was a 360 Spot.
 Two were located in a park next to campus and three were in mall parking lots.
-Second, we had 73 undergraduate students participate in our study by playing See It.
-All were taking the same fourth year design class and completed the study as part of a course assignment but could decide to not have their participation included as data within the study.
-All participants had extensive experience with computers, mobile devices, and media.
-Only two participants had geocached before, though several others had heard about it.

 Participants were introduced to See It through a verbal description along with a demonstration of how to search for a spot using the See It website.
-This introduction lasted approximately 20-30 minutes.
 Participants were told that the game was meant to get people out of their homes and into the physical world to play games, investigate how people use images or videos to find locations, and provide people with opportunities for reflection on the environment, locations of personal significance, and the use of technology.
 This type of information is similar to what new players would get when reading the game's web site, or being told about the game by a friend.
 Participants were then given one week to complete the following activities:

 1. Spot Hunting: Find two spots either individually or with others and post a log for each.
 Participants were given an hour and a half of class time to perform the hunting activity, but could augment this with out-of-class time.
 The class time was meant to encourage groups of people to hunt together, much like family members or friends may hunt for geocaches in a small group [18].
-Participants submitted a log on the See It site for each of their finds.
-This included a description of their activity.

 2. Spot Creation: Create a spot for other players to find.
 Participants were told to read the creation rules, create the physical container, capture media describing the location (either images or videos), and then hide the container.
 They were also told to design a container that would be fairly robust in terms of potential weathering.
 Again, this type of information is similar to what new players would get when reading the game's web site.
+Participants were not directly told that their spot should try to increase physical activity;

+we had intended for the structure of the game to naturally fulfill this goal rather than having participants think carefully about how to do this.
+For this reason, we described the goals of the game more broadly (as previously mentioned).
 New spots created by participants were approved after the study was completed, so participants were only finding the initial spots hidden by the researchers.
 However, to increase participants' motivation to create 'good' spots, we told them that their creations would remain for future players to find and would also be found by the researchers.
-For each spot creation, participants wrote a short description, uploaded media, and answered several questions online.
-For example, "Why was this location chosen?" and "What activities did you do to create the spot?"
-Participants also submitted additional images of their spot's container.